operator-framework/olm-book/docs/uninstall-an-operator.md

 - Subscription
 - ClusterServiceVersion (CSV)

-Both `Subscription` and `ClusterServiceVersion` are namespace objects meaning you need to delete a `Subscription` and a `CSV` in a specific namespace where you install the operator into.
+Both `Subscription` and `CSV` are namespaced objects meaning you need to delete a `Subscription` and a `CSV` in a specific namespace where you install the operator into.

 ## Delete a Subscription